-Drop Off and Pick Up Policy

 Drop-Off

 We expect your child to arrive at school on time every day, per your contract hours.
 It is important that you bring your child to school on time every day so that they can receive the full benefit of the school day.
-If a child is regularly being dropped off late the child may be transferred to a more appropriate program option (i.e. Home Base/Part Day).
+If a child is regularly being dropped off late, the child may be transferred to a more appropriate program option (i.e. Home Base/Part Day).

-Pick-Up:
+Pick-Up

 It is important that children are picked up promptly when their contract hours end each day.
 Emergency contacts will be called for any child who is not picked up by the end of contract hours.
 If Staff are unable to reach an authorized adult, the police may be contacted to take custody of the child.
-If a child is regularly picked up late the child may be transferred to a more appropriate program option (i.e. Home Base/Part Day).
-If there are any changes to your emergency contacts during the program year you must make changes in person with the site staff to update your emergency card information.
-Child Abuse-Mandated Reporters California law states that all employees of childcare centers are mandated reporters of child abuse.
+If a child is regularly picked up late, the child may be transferred to a more appropriate program option (i.e. Home Base/Part Day).
+Center staff will not release your child to anyone who appears to be under the influence of alcohol or other substances (including recreational drugs).

+If there are any changes to your emergency contacts during the program year, you must make changes in person with the center staff to update your emergency card information.

+Child Abuse-Mandated Reporters

+California law states that all employees of childcare centers are mandated reporters of child abuse.
 We are required by law to report any known or suspected instance of child abuse to a child protective agency immediately.

-California law defines child abuse as: "A child is physically injured by other than accidental means.
-A child is subjected willful cruelty unjustifiable to or punishment.
+California law defines child abuse as, "A child is physically injured by other than accidental means.
+A child is subjected to willful cruelty or unjustifiable punishment.
 A child is neglected by a parent or caretaker who fails to provide food, clothing, shelter, medical care, or supervision."